 Hand Hygiene Compliance

-Our technology enables the best-in-class monitoring solutions for infection control and hand hygiene, providing a cost-effective means to automatically capture compliance and noncompliance events 24/7.
+Our technology enables the best-in-class monitoring solutions for infection control and hand hygiene systems, providing a cost-effective means to automatically capture compliance and noncompliance events 24/7.

 What Is Hand Hygiene Compliance?